GazzaJ/CI-MS4-RefereE-pay/README.md

     - Street_address2 -  Records the second line of the users street address
     - Town_or_city -  Records the users town or city of residence
     - County_or_state -  Records the users county or state
-    - Postcode -  Records the users potal code
+    - Postcode -  Records the users postal code
     - Country -  Records the users country of residence
     - Date - Stores the date of the transaction if successfully processed by Stripe
     - Grand_total - Records and saves the Grand total of all matches in the kit bag
     - Original_bag - Stores the id of games that have been successfully paid for.
-This is used to identify matches that have already been poaid for and to marck them as paid and remove the "Add to Bag" functionality.
+This is used to identify matches that have already been paid for and to mark them as paid and remove the "Add to Bag" functionality.
     - Stripe_pid - Records and saves the stripe pid for the transaction

  - **Order Lineitem**
     - Order - is a Foreign key back to the Order_id in the Order Table.
-    - Match - a Foreign Key back to the Game_id of the Game table, associates the lineitems with a specific game
+    - Match - a Foreign Key back to the Game_id of the Game table, associates the line-items with a specific game
-    - Payment_due_date - a datetime filed used to calculate whether a nonpayment/match fine is applicable.
+    - Payment_due_date - a datetime filed used to calculate whether a non-payment/match fine is applicable.
 This is set to 24hrs after kick-off date and time.
 Gives the Coach 24hrs to pay the necessary fees or incur an automatic fine.
-    - Match Fines - Stores the nonpayment fine as an item.
+    - Match Fines - Stores the non-payment fine as an item.
 This is important to render in the kit bag so Coaches have a full breakdown of the charges they are paying for in each Match.
-    - Lineitem_total - Represents the total for each match and is a sumation of, officials fees, travel expenses and fines.
+    - Lineitem_total - Represents the total for each match and is a summation of, officials fees, travel expenses and fines.

 ___
 ## **Features** <a name="features"></a>